 Gross profit: what the job actually made

-Gross profit is revenue minus the direct cost of doing that specific work — the materials, the labor that was on the job, your subs, the equipment you rented for it.
+Gross profit is revenue minus the direct cost of doing that specific work.
+The materials, the labor that was on the job, your subs, the equipment you rented for it.
 These are the costs that only exist because you took the job.
 Take them out of what you billed, and what's left is gross profit.

 This is the number that tells you whether your pricing works.
 If your gross profit is thin, one of two things is true: you're charging too little, or your job costs are running away from you.
 Gross profit is the first place to look when a business is "busy but broke," because it's measuring the gap between what you sell the work for and what the work costs you to deliver.